annutt2031/Data-Model_for_Online_Booking_System/README.md

 It should be understood that sometimes an object can act as a creating entity (output document) in one business process and as a reference in another.

-Example: Master Services
+For example: Master Services

-The object shows what services a particular master performs.
-The manager in the system creates records indicating what services are provided by this or that master.
+The object represents the services provided by a particular master.
+The manager in the system creates records that indicate what services are provided by this or that master.
 The client selects records (instances) of the object to book the service.

 ### 5. Object Attributes <div id="25"></div>

 In BSA03, you specified the basic attributes of the entities.
-For example, in Task 1 the entity "Master Schedule" is defined.
+For example, in Task 1, the entity "Master Schedule" is defined.
 Each of its instances (entity records) has specific properties (attributes): date, time, master.

 An entity consists of attributes and can contain blocks of attributes.
 An attribute of an entity is a field (prop) that contains a specific property of the entity.
 For example, the Employee entity contains the following attributes (fields, props): Last Name, First Name, Patronymic, Current Position.
 This entity may also contain a block of attributes that describe the history of changes in the employee's position.
 Analysts determine which attributes are included in the entity based on the task.
-And, of course, the composition of attributes may change during team discussions.
+And, of course, the composition of the attributes may change during team discussions.

 To describe each attribute, you should specify:

-- mnemonics (the name by which the entity is identified in the software);
+- mnemonic (the name by which the entity is identified in the software);
 - name of the attribute (in Russian);
 - short description (if the name is not enough);
 - attribute type;